idreesaziz/Screenwrite_MVP/backend/rag/examples/generate_atomic_voiceover.md

 ## Integration with Timeline

 After generation, voice-over audio can be:
-1. **Placed directly** - "Add intro-narration.mp3 at 0s on the timeline as background audio"
+1. **Placed directly** - "Add intro-narration at 0s on the timeline as background audio"
-2. **Probed for segments** - "Analyze intro-narration.mp3 to find natural pauses for splitting"
+2. **Probed for segments** - "Analyze intro-narration to find natural pauses for splitting"
-3. **Trimmed and positioned** - "Use intro-narration.mp3 from 2s to 8s, place at 5s on the timeline"
+3. **Trimmed and positioned** - "Use intro-narration from 2s to 8s, place at 5s on the timeline"
-4. **Volume adjusted** - "Add intro-narration.mp3 with 80% volume"
+4. **Volume adjusted** - "Add intro-narration with 80% volume"

 The audio file is treated like any other media asset in the library once generated.